CDulst/PersonalPassionProject/README.md

 #### Test Subject (VR)
  you have a gun.
  100's of ballons will be placed all around you.
- You need to shoot as many of them as you can.
+ You need to shoot as many of them as you can. beware since the test subject is popping balloons aswell.
  How many did you pop?
-Did you pop more balloons then the overseer?
+Did you pop more balloons than the overseer?

 #### Overseer (Web)
 You have your mouse.
-100's of balloons will be placed on your screen canvas. you need to click 5 times on a balloon to pop them. pop as many as you can.
+100's of balloons will be placed on your screen canvas. you need to click 5 times on a balloon to pop them. pop as many as you can. beware since the test subject is popping balloons aswell.
 How many did you pop?
-Did you pop more balloons then the test subject.
+Did you pop more balloons than the test subject.

 ## Technology